aethereng/docker-codeaster/README.md

 # Docker code_aster container

+This repository contains recipes to build [docker](https://www.docker.com/) images of [code_aster](https://code-aster.org), a FE solver developed by [EDF](https://www.edf.fr/).

-The repository contains recipes to build a sequential and a parallel version for the stable branch (`default`) which refers to the `latest` tag on docker images.
+The recipes allow building a sequential and a parallel version for the stable branch (`default`) which refers to the `latest` tag on docker images.
 The code_aster version is named `stable`.